C0DE-Grades/C0DE-Grades/README.md

 # Hello_World
 <body>
   <p>Greetings, my name is Zane.
-I'm a student living in Hamilton, Ontario.<br>Currently learning how to code and possibly make a game of my own with a few friends of mine or by myself with my crappy century old laptop somehow.<br><br>Since it's a read me, I'm not really gonna put much effort to making it look fancy.</p>
+I'm a student living in Hamilton, Ontario.<br>Currently learning how to code and possibly make a game of my own with a friend or two of mine and/or by myself with my crappy century old laptop somehow.<br><br>Since it's a read me, I'm not really gonna put much effort to making it look fancy.</p>
 </body>

 # Skill_List